Ayoubimad/rag-eval/YAML_CONFIG_README.md

 # Grid Search Configuration

-This system allows you to run grid searches with configurations loaded from YAML files, making it easier to manage and customize your RAG evaluation experiments.
+This system allows you to run grid searches with configurations loaded from YAML files

 ## Configuration Files